openbsd/xenocara/lib/mesa/docs/isl/index.rst

 The Intel Surface Layout library (**ISL**) is a subproject in Mesa for doing surface layout calculations for Intel graphics drivers.
-It was originally written by Chad Versace and is now maintained by Jason Ekstrand and Nanley Chery.
+It was originally written by Lina Versace and is now maintained by Faith Ekstrand and Nanley Chery.

 .. toctree::